 If God exists, either He can do nothing to stop the most egregious calamities, or He does not care to.
 God, therefore, is either impotent or evil.

-I screamed for hours on my knees in my driveway.
-I beat the concrete so hard with my fist I fractured my wrist.
+I screamed for hours on my knees in my driveway on that afternoon in May, 2013.
+I had hit the concrete so hard with my fist I fractured my wrist.
 Even though, by this time, hundreds of people , along with police, EMT’s and other 1st Responders, were on site, I had truly lost my mind.

-In the days and weeks to follow, I found myself wailing alongside Jeremiah in Lamentations 3:
+In the days and weeks to follow, I found myself wailing alongside the Old Testament prophet, Jeremiah, in Lamentations 3:

-Both, my dad and youngest sister suffered from lifetime of addictions.
+Both, my dad and youngest sister suffered from lifetimes of addiction.
 And both of them died prematurely from complications related to their addictions.
 I stood beside both their graves asking God, “Why didn’t you heal them?”

 But, this was different.
 This was altogether different.
 This was my child.

-Jordan suffered from clinical depression, but no addiction.
-What’s more, at 14, he committed his life to global missions.
-All he wanted was a Bible, a backpack, and to be dropped off somewhere where people needed to hear about the love of Christ.
+Clinical depression has ravaged my family.
+I have suffered from it for decades.
+And so did Jordan.
+But, despite that disability, at 14, he committed his life to global missions.
+All he wanted was a Bible, a backpack, and to be dropped off somewhere on planet earth where he could tell people about the love of Christ.

-- First, it offered me no place to put my rage, my bitterness, my despair, my confusion, and my growing madness.
+- First, it offered me no place to put my rage, my bitterness, my despair, my confusion, my loneliness, and my growing madness.

 - Second, it offered me no purpose in my pain.

 - Third, it offered me no hope.
 No hope of ever seeing my son again.
+No hope of truly living life again.
+Everything was different.
 My soul was hemorrhaging hopelessness.

-On the contrary, the Cross offered me all of this and more – so much more.
+But, the Cross offered me all of this and more – much more.

-The Cross, on the other hand, offered a place to ‘unload’ my rage and pain and confusion.
+The Cross, on the other hand, offered me a place to ‘unload’ my rage and pain and confusion.
 I rediscovered a Savior – a Savior who, just like me, was “a man of sorrows, acquainted with deepest grief.”
-Jesus ‘gets it.’
+I learned all over again that Jesus ‘gets it.’